 Complete Arizona Form 140PY, Schedule A(PYN), to determine your Arizona itemized deductions.
 Form 140PY, Schedule A(PYN), is not included in your booklet.
-You may get this form by calling one of the numbers listed on the back cover.
+You may get this form by calling one of the numbers listed on the back cover, or visit our web site at www.azdor.gov.